SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

-With regards HiABC staff, they will be required to wear and offer ID if requested.
-If a contractor is going to a property, they should phone the tenants and give them as much warning as possible in order for the contractor to gain access.
+Within Hope Into Action Black Country, staff will be required to wear and offer ID if requested.
+If a contractor is going to one of EHG’s properties, they should phone the tenants and give them as much warning as possible in order for the contractor to gain access.
 Contractors must be prepared to show ID if the tenants request it.
 They must also sign Contractor’s Confidentiality form.

 Confidentiality is central to the work of EHG, and the attention of all staff and volunteers is drawn to the GDPR Data Protection Policy.